leonardojo/ggPlantmap/README.md

 it would be important to create tools that allow us to visualize and communicate the quantitative features of cells/parts the plant.

-With ggPlantmap, we can overlay external quantitative data in the map as a form of a heatmap.
-You can combine the ggPlantmap with a external quantitative data using the ggPlantmap.merge() function. later, the heatmap can be generated using the ggPlantmap.heatmap() function.
+With ggCornmap, we can overlay external quantitative data in the map as a form of a heatmap.
+You can combine the ggCornmap with a external quantitative data using the ggCornmap.merge() function. later, the heatmap can be generated using the ggCornmap.heatmap() function.

 This approach can be very helpful for R Shiny app developers to create web interactive tools to visualize gene expression gene profiles.